jidicula/vci-check/README.md

 ## Deploying

-You can deploy it via Docker CLI with `docker run ghcr.io/jidicula/vci-check:latest`
+You can deploy it via Docker CLI with `docker run -p 8080:8080 ghcr.io/jidicula/vci-check:latest`

 # vci-check/checker